Nanjing Road: Nanjing Road West (南京西路）

 The pedestrian mall, and East Nanjing Road, ends at People's Park, formerly the Shanghai Race Course.
 Opposite the park are some of Shanghai's prestigious historic hotels, including Park Hotel.
-West Nanjing Road begins here, and features a number of upmarket malls including Plaza 66, Jing An Kerry Centre and HKRI Taikoo Hui, office buildings, the Shanghai Exhibition Centre, and shops.
+West Nanjing Road begins here, and features a number of upmarket malls including Plaza 66, Jing An Kerry Centre and HKRI Taikoo Hui, office buildings such as Tian An Centre, the Shanghai Exhibition Centre, and shops.
 This area also previously featured a number of large mansions and estates, most of which are today either demolished or used by the government.

 West Nanjing Road, near Jing'an Temple, was built in 1860 as Bubbling Well Road (靜安寺路), an extra-settlement road outside the concession proper.
 It was once one of Shanghai's premier residential areas, but has witnessed constant development over the past ten years.
 This area is now host to several five star hotels, upscale shopping centers, restaurants and prime office buildings.
 Recently, the area has benefited from the construction of Subway Line 7, connecting with Line 2 at Jing'an Temple station.
 Many luxury goods, fashion and sport brand boutiques are located on West Nanjing Road.

-In December, Starbucks opened a 30,000 square feet (2,800 m2) Starbucks Reserve Roastery at HKRI Taikoo Hui on Nanjing Road West, the largest Starbucks branch in the world.
+In December 2017, Starbucks opened a 30,000 square feet (2,800 m2) Starbucks Reserve Roastery at HKRI Taikoo Hui on Nanjing Road West, the largest Starbucks branch in the world.
 It features its own roasting facility and Shanghai specific offerings including nitro draft lattes and alcoholic drinks.